assist-project/dtls-fuzzer/README.md

 1. compactifies states and input/output labels
 2. colors paths leading to handshake completion
-    - the user should then determine whether the handshakes were legal given the configuration
+    - the user should then determine whether the handshakes are legal given the configuration
-3. merges 3 or more transitions connecting the same state states with same outputs but different inputs, under the 'Other' input
+3. merges groups of 3 or more transitions connecting the same state states, and having the same outputs but different inputs, under the 'Other' input
 4. (optionally) prunes states from which a handshake can no longer be completed (particularly useful for JSSE)
 5. (optionally) positions transitions connecting the same states on a single edge

-(5) requires installing the custom mypydot library found in 'experiments\scripts' which requires Python 3.
+(5) requires installing the custom mypydot Python 3 library found in 'experiments\scripts'.
 All other steps use plain 'sed' plus the [dot-trimmer][dottrimmer] Java library.
 A .jar for this library is included in 'experiments\scripts'.